 At Atlas, traditional field trips are called Expeditions, and they are an important part of learning.
-We use both our local neighborhood as well as the myriad opportunities around the city to explore and research throughout the school year.
+We use both our local neighborhood and the myriad opportunities around the city to explore and research throughout the school year.

 As part of your registration packet, guardians are asked to sign a permission slip for all walking and bus field trips.
 Families will be notified at least 48 hours in advance of field trips.
-At that time, parents will have the option to withdraw permission for any individual field trip by submitting written opt-out instructions to the classroom teacher.
+At that time, parents can withdraw permission for any field trip by submitting written opt-out instructions to the classroom teacher.
 If a parent or guardian signs and returns opt-out instructions for a specific field trip, the annual field trip consent remains valid for all other field trips.